-A. The text of the digital resource is available to Fail assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Additional Information: Pgs 48-53 were checked.
-The text is available to - assistive technology that allows user to enable text- to-speech functionality.
-However, images alternative text was read after the text-to-speech function read the directory of the image.
+A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
+Fail Additional Information: Pgs 11-16 were checked.
+The text is available to assistive technology that allows user to enable text- to-speech functionality.
+The text was read word for word.
+In other words, the text to speech function read the words and it read it without rhythm.
+It sounded like it was just reading words instead of sentences made up of words.